When is the next green and amber list update announcement?

 Which countries are on the green list now?

-On 4 August, seven destinations were added: Austria, Germany, Slovenia, Slovakia, Latvia, Romania and Norway.
+On 26 August, seven destinations were added: Canada, Denmark, Finland, Lithuania, Switzerland, Liechtenstein and the Azores.
 None of the existing green list members were pushed down to amber in the latest update.
-These changes came into effect on Sunday 8 August.
+These changes came into effect on Monday 30 August.

 Green list in full